 ... you have defined a Value Stream by which the Product Owner’s Vision flows to the market.
 You envision a business organization in the enterprise, supported by one or more Development Teams that seek strategic direction.
 Many stakeholders, including Team members, have different ideas on how to achieve the Vision.
 The Development Team needs guidance on how to interact with the Product Owner to support the best implementation of the Vision, and to ultimately have a foundation for a good tactical direction for each Sprint.

 ✥ ✥ ✥

-At any given time, it is important that everyone agrees to what needs to be delivered next, and that the agreement be made transparent.
+At any given time, it is important that the whole team is aligned about what they need to deliver next, and that the direction be transparent.
 The Development Team can’t do everything at once — in fact, you can’t even do two things well at the same time.
 It’s important to maintain focus.

 While it’s good to have a Product Roadmap, it’s also important to pull decisions forward to order them properly as early as enough supporting information is available.
 The Roadmap consciously leaves options open and decisions unbound.
 It’s important to force the exercise of binding the ordering and even near-term scheduling based on best current information so that stakeholders can be on notice for what is likely to transpire, with the acknowledgment that, as an agile enterprise, a Scrum Team works with stakeholders to sacrifice stability of schedule in the interest of increasing value.

 It’s important to make product direction decisions transparent to stakeholders.
 The delivery order must reflect dependencies between deliverables, as well as coordination with project calendar events: deliveries from suppliers, market campaigns, releases by partners or competitors, and so forth.
 Each Development Team needs its own direction, yet coordination becomes difficult if the Scrum Team has multiple Development Teams each one of which maintains its own long-term list of Product Increments.
 It is impossible to easily see the order of delivery if each team keeps its own list.Therefore: